 - A. Any over-water structure that will exceed a length of fifteen percent of the shore-to-shore distance shall require a navigation study. - B. A navigation study, at a minimum, shall include: - 1.
-Demonstration of the need for a structure longer than fifteen percent of the shore-to-shore distance; - $2. \hspace{0.5cm} \hbox{The proposed structure length and its percent of the shore-to-shore distance}; \\$ - 3.
-Location of the nearest parks or public access points, especially those that provide haul-outs to recreational, scientific or tribal boaters/paddlers; - 4.
-Number of days for which the tides (low and high) would render navigation under or around the proposed structure to be hazardous for paddlers or motorized boaters (if allowed in the water body); and - 5.
-Any measures that could be taken to minimize impacts to navigation.
+Demonstration of the need for a structure longer than fifteen percent of the shore-to-shore distance; - 2.
+The proposed structure length and its percent of the shore-to-shore distance; - 3.
+Location of the nearest parks or public access points, especially those that provide haul-outs to recreational, scientific or tribal boaters/paddlers;

-Kitsap County Code Chapter 22.700 SPECIAL REPORTS Page 130/131
+Kitsap County Code Chapter 22.700 SPECIAL REPORTS Page 139/140